 Drexel Affiliated Scholarships

-The scholarships listed on this page are administered by the Office of Global Engagement.
+The scholarships listed on this page are administered by the Drexel Global office.
 For additional scholarship opportunities, visit the External Scholarships page.

 The Trailblazing Grant encourages students to take the less travelled road through fostering a "trailblazing" spirit among for those who study abroad in select locations, which are reevaluated on an annual basis.
-In Fall 2023, the Office of Global Engagement is awarding a $250 Trailblazing Grant to any student that studies abroad through the following programs:
+In Fall 2023, Drexel Global is awarding a $250 Trailblazing Grant to any student that studies abroad through the following programs:

 Dragons Abroad Scholarship

-The Office of Global Engagement is committed to assisting students with their study abroad program, including financially.
-In the 2021-2022 Academic Year, the Office of Global Engagement awarded over $65,000 in student scholarships.
+Drexel Global is committed to assisting students with their study abroad program, including financially.
+In the 2021-2022 Academic Year, we awarded over $65,000 in student scholarships.

 Students can apply for Dragons Abroad Scholarships in two different categories:

 Diversity in Study Abroad: for students who represent groups that are underrepresented in study abroad, which may include: race/ethnicity/nationality; gender; sexual orientation; first generation college student; major (for majors that are underrepresented in study abroad); or ‘other’